U.S. Elections 2020: Understanding What's At Stake For Health Care

 A single-payer system is one in which a single entity, usually but not always a government, pays for needed health care services.
 Single-payer is not the same as socialized medicine.
 The latter generally refers to a system in which the government pays all the bills, owns the health facilities and employs the health professionals who work there.
 In a single-payer system, such as Medicare in the U.S., the bills are paid by the government but the delivery system remains mostly private.

 Medicare for All is a proposal that was originally developed in the late 1980s.
-Building on the popularity of the Medicare program for senior citizens, the idea was originally to extend that program to the entire population.
+Building on the popularity of the Medicare program for senior citizens, the idea was to extend that program to the entire population.
 However, since Medicare's benefits have fallen behind those of many private insurance plans, the later iterations of Medicare for All would create an entirely new, and very generous, program for all Americans.

 Voters are even more concerned about health care costs than about losing health care coverage